This tool allows you to add text to your artwork.

 - Edit Text

 This will summon the text editor for the currently selected shape.
 This can be quickly invoked with either pressing the Enter key or double-click + shortcut on the shape.

 A small window for all your text editing needs.
 The Text Editor has two tabs: Rich text and SVG source.

 You can use the Text tool to first create a text box.
 There are a few options in the tool options if you want to customize how the text will be adding.
 You will need to drag a rectangle on the canvas to create the text area.
-There is no word wrapping, so for now the box you draw will not have an effect on the results.
 Once your text is created, you can edit the text from two ways:

 Select the text with the shape selection tool (first tool).
 Press the Enter key.
 The text editor will appear.